 Your third graders are well on their way to becoming readers, so make this time extra special for them by setting up one of these awesome reading nooks.

 Teaching third grade involves a lot of reading!
-Here are 60 of our favorite third grade books.
+Here are our favorite third grade books.

 The First Days of School

 Make day one memorable by introducing yourself in a creative way, such as sending postcards over the summer!
-Here are 27 creative ideas.
+Here are our favorite creative teacher introduction ideas.

 Divide students into groups and give each group 56 cups.
 Then, challenge them to build the tallest (or most stable) tower.
 Here are even more team-building games and activities.